SalomePlatform/adao/doc/en/snippets/EntryTypeDataFile.rst

-    - in text format (simple text in a file with a ".txt" or ".dat" extension, text with comma delimiter in a file with a ".csv" extension, text with tabulation delimiter in a file with a ".tsv" extension)
+    - in text format (simple text in a file with a ".txt" or ".dat" extension, text with comma delimiter in a file with a ".csv" extension, text with tabulation delimiter in a file with a ".tsv" extension), named here TXT, CSV, TSV or DAT.
-    - in binary format (single-variable in a Numpy file with a ".npy" extension, multi-variables in a NumpyZ file with a ".npz" extension)
+    - in binary format (single-variable in a Numpy file with a ".npy" extension, multi-variables in a NumpyZ file with a ".npz" extension), named here NPY or NPZ.

     By default, the values of a variable has to be ordered in rows to be acquired record line by record line ("ColMajor=False"), but they can also